pangenome/pggb-paper/workflows/Yeast.md

 └── reference
 ```

 The genomes are organised using *a priori* knowledge (as reported in Yue *et al.*).
+Remarkably, collinear genomes (with respect to the reference genome "SGDref") are aligned against SGDref chromosome-by-chromosome (since this may increase the number of SNPs detected as reported in Tattini *et al.* [Tattini L, …, A & Liti G. Accurate tracking of the mutational landscape of diploid hybrid genomes.
+MOL BIOL EVOL.
+2019.]).
+On the contrary genomes bearing rearrangements are compared against SGDref with a whole-genome alignment.

 The files are already well-formatted for the following scripts.
 Yeast's chromosomes are encoded with Roman numerals, so e.g. chromosome ten is encoded as "chrX".
 Nobody likes it but do not ask a yeast geneticist to change it.

 ## Dependencies